 So instead of setting up everything from scratch each time, you can import ready-made solutions (a.k.a.
 GTM recipes) that require only minor configuration (like adding Google Analytics Tracking ID).

 By the way, if you have never imported before, I highly recommend reading this guide.

 What’s The Purpose Of This Library?

-As I have mentioned in the beginning of this blog post, my main objective here is to maintain an all-in-one place where people can easily find all ready-made GTM solutions, download and start using them right away.
+As I have mentioned at the beginning of this blog post, my main objective here is to maintain an all-in-one place where people can easily find all ready-made GTM solutions, download and start using them right away.

-Prior to this, people had to google for various solutions which are scattered across the web: Lunametrics have published 12 recipes, Simo Ahava has published multiple tutorials (which I transformed into ready-to-use GTM containers), etc.
+Prior to this, people had to google for various solutions which are scattered across the web: Lunametrics has published 12 recipes, Simo Ahava has published multiple tutorials (which I transformed into ready-to-use GTM containers), etc.

 From now on all solutions will be available in on place (as of March 5th, there are already 24 recipes waiting for you).
 Ant the list is expected to grow.

 I’ll always give credit to the original authors of GTM recipes (that are added to my library).

 - Go to the library, choose any recipe you like and download it.
 Follow the instructions and take your web analytics to the next level in minutes.

 - If you haven’t, subscribe to Analytics Mania and get email notifications of newly published recipes.
 I have already planned at least several more recipes for the future, but they need to be verified first.